TileDB-Inc/TileDB-CSharp/docs/obsoletions.md

 ### Recommended action

 Instead of setting ranges and subarrays on the `Query`, create and configure a `Subarray` object, and assign it to the query using the `Query.SetSubarray` method.

+## `TILEDB0012` - Members of the `TileDB.Interop` namespace will become internal in a future version and should not be used by user code.

+<a name="TILEDB0012"></a>

+Some APIs in the `TileDB.Interop` namespace that were inadvertently removed in version 5.3.0 were reintroduced in version 5.7.0.
+They are marked as obsolete and hidden from IntelliSense and will be removed from the public API for good in version 5.9.0.
+They were also reintroduced in patch releases 5.3.1 and 5.4.1, obsoleted under the [`TILEDB0003`](#TILEDB0003) code.

+### Version introduced

+5.7.0

+### Recommended action

+The obsoleted APIs fall into the following categories:

+- The `MarshaledString` and `MarshaledStringOut` types are used to help convert strings from and to ASCII and pass them to native code.
+If you are using them in user code for native code interop, you should use .NET's [built-in P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/charset) marshaling instead.
+For other kinds of encoding conversions, you should use APIs from the [`System.Text.Encoding`](https://learn.microsoft.com/en-us/dotnet/api/system.text.encoding) class.
+- The `__sFile` and `LibC` types have no members and there is no reason to use them anyway.
+- The types that derive from `SafeHandle` are used to safely manage the lifetime of native TileDB objects.
+With the APIs in the `TileDB.CSharp` namespace providing broad coverage of TileDB's functionalities while also being safer and easier to sue, these types provide limited utility.
+You should use the APIs in the `TileDB.CSharp` namespace instead.
+- Types with the name `tiledb_***_t` were made public again only to support the APIs of the safe handles above.
+They have little other use on their own.
+You should use APIs in the `TileDB.CSharp` namespace instead.

 [core-deprecation]: https://github.com/TileDB-Inc/TileDB/blob/dev/doc/policy/api_changes.md